The hard work of making change easy

 Join us for an evening designed to inspire thought and action.
 We’ll begin with a private guided tour of MoMA’s iconic Collection Galleries from the 1950s–70s.

-Then, we’ll dine next door at The Modern and explore leadership strategies that combine doing what’s right with doing what works, including:
+Then, we'll dine down a short walk away at the Michelin-starred Aquavit and explore leadership strategies that combine doing what’s right with doing what works, including:

 • How to shift entrenched incentive patterns